Minminzei/expo-authsession-authcodeflow/README.md

 ## Browser-based OAuth and Authorization Code Flow with PKCE extension

-OAuth is all about enabling users to grant limited access to applications, and Browser-based OAuth Flows processes these flow by browser and redirect uri.
+OAuth is all about enabling users to grant limited access to applications, and Browser-based OAuth handles these flow by browser and redirect-uri.
-Historically, OAuth is always subject to privacy and security, so many practices have been considered by OSS.
+Historically, OAuth is subject to privacy and security, so many practices have been considered by OSS.

 <a id="conclusion"></a>